 It’s the chance to hear from some of your favourite – and many provocative – authors in person.

-Events take place across the city from 4-7 May.
-The program is online and jam-packed with thought-provoking and entertaining events.
+Events take place across the city from 7-10 May.
+The program will be online and is always jam-packed with thought-provoking and entertaining events.

 Barring those few rainy days, the weather is still ideal for a picnic in one of Melbourne’s gorgeous parks and gardens.